 It was Karunanidhi who inspired MGR to move from the Congress to the DMK in 1953, who brought a huge fan following along with him when he joined the DMK.
-Things worked in tandem for around 30 years, but Karunanidhi’s ambitions came in between as he wanted to rise out of the shadow of not only Anna but also MGR.
-After getting an enormous mandate in the 1971 assembly elections, MGR was not given any place in the cabinet, after which he split up with the DMK in 1972, and formed a new party, All India Anna Dravida Munnetra Kazhagam (AIADMK).
+Things worked in tandem for around 30 years, but Karunanidhi’s ambitions came in between; as he wanted to rise out of the shadow of not only Anna but also MGR.
+After getting an enormous mandate in the 1971 assembly elections, MGR was not given any place in the cabinet, after which he split up with the DMK in 1972 and formed a new party, All India Anna Dravida Munnetra Kazhagam (AIADMK).

-Emergency And Its After Effects
+Emergency And its After Effects

-Jayalalithaa, Saree, And Mahabharat
+Jayalalithaa, Saree, And Mahabharata

 M Karunanidhi – Jayalalitha Saree Incident